JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 }
 ```

-The Multiplatform Gradle plugin automatically adds a dependency to the platform-specific (iOS and Android) parts
+The Kotlin Multiplatform Gradle plugin automatically adds a dependency to the platform-specific (iOS and Android) parts
 of `kotlinx.coroutines`.

 ### kotlinx.serialization